autoplot/documentation/javadoc/org/das2/qds/buffer/UByteDataSet.md

-# org.das2.qds.buffer.UByteDataSetUnsigned Byte.
-This also contains a method
+# org.das2.qds.buffer.UByteDataSet

- for extracting the data at a location as a string.
+Unsigned Byte.
+This also contains a method for extracting the data at a location as a string.

-UByteDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, java.nio.ByteBuffer back )
+# UByteDataSet( int rank, int reclen, int recoffs, int len0, int len1, int len2, int len3, java.nio.ByteBuffer back )

 ***